 With soaring, glittering hotel towers like Wynn and Caesars Palace framing the horizon to the east, this more modest neighborhood holds many surprises — especially edible ones – for visitors.

 When exploring Chinatown, the best idea is to start at its birthplace: the enormous and ornate Chinatown Plaza.
 With its colorful, dragon-adorned, Tang Dynasty-inspired gate and gleaming statue commemorating the classic tale Journey to the West – including the Monkey King – it’s a favorite place for photos.
 Popular restaurants include Harbor Palace Seafood for oceanic delicacies and Sam Woo BBQ for smoky meats.
 For an eye-boggling stroll, head into Ranch 99 for a display of pan-Asian foodways.

 A block away, Chengdu Taste serves some of the most chili-laden, incendiary dishes in the entire state of Nevada, let alone in Las Vegas.
 Specializing in Sichuan-style cooking, it also features dishes like pork dumplings in broth spiked with namesake Sichuan peppercorns.
-These feisty spices actually make your mouth numb, adding definitive tingle to the eating experience
+These feisty spices actually make your mouth numb, adding a definitive tingle to the eating experience.

 The other, other Vegas strip